meeetj/Fabric-Better-Ladders/README.md

-# Freestanding Ladders Mod
+# Better Ladders

-This mod is made for one single purpose: It changes the vanilla ladder to be 3D and placeable anywhere without any supporting blocks.
+This mod is made for one single purpose:\
+It changes the vanilla ladder to be 3D and placeable anywhere without any supporting blocks.